TheBobbyLlama/rp-profile-download/README.md

 1. **No Updates** - In this mode, the program will immediately download profile information, and then it will close after a 10 second grace period.
 This grace period is so the user can select another update mode if desired.
 2. **Manual Only** - The Profile Monitor will sit idle.
 The user may initiate profile updates using *Update Profiles Now*, but the program otherwise does nothing.
-3. **Automatic** (default) - The Profile Monitor will sit idle, listening for the ESO game client.
-When it detects that the game client has been started, it will download profile information.
+3. **Automatic** (default) - The Profile Monitor will download profile information immediately, and then sit idle, listening for the ESO game client.
+When it detects that the game client has been started, it will download profile information again.
+In addition, it will download profile updates daily at midnight.